liabri/benten/README.md

 ## todo
 - Compose based on surrounding text, eg: "+" then a "-" would replace them with a "±"
-- Benten cli;
 - Unicode method;
 - [Glyph variant forms](https://en.wikipedia.org/wiki/Variant_form_(Unicode))
 - Possibly abstract key codes;
-- Possibly refactor `Layout` & `LayoutMethod`;
-- Prevent recreation of `BaseDirectories` struct in deserialisation methods in mode/parser.rs;
+- Prevent recreation of `BaseDirectories` struct in deserialisation methods in global parser;
-- BTreeMaps ?
+- BTreeMaps/IndexMap/AHash ?

 ## configuration
 As of now all the configuration is done in `$XDG_CONFIG_HOME`, consisting of three folders: